aaronparker/aaronparker.github.io/_drafts/vcredist-powershell-module5997-revision-v1-Download-Install-Import-Visual-C-Redistributables-with-VcRedist.md

 ---
 **Note**: for a more up to date version of the content in this article, VcRedist now has documentation available here:&nbsp;<https://docs.stealthpuppy.com/vcredist>

 Last year I wrote [a PowerShell script that can download, install or import](https://stealthpuppy.com/visual-c-redistributable-installer/) the Visual C++ Redistributables into MDT or ConfigMgr.
-Long-term maintenance of the full feature set in a single script is a little unwieldy so I&#8217;ve re-written the script and created [a PowerShell module](https://github.com/aaronparker/Install-VisualCRedistributables) &#8211; VcRedist.
+Long-term maintenance of the full feature set in a single script is a little unwieldy so I've re-written the script and created [a PowerShell module](https://github.com/aaronparker/Install-VisualCRedistributables) - VcRedist.

 Refactoring the script into a module has been a great little project for creating my first PowerShell function and publishing it to&nbsp;[the PowerShell Gallery](https://www.powershellgallery.com/packages/VcRedist/).

 # Why VcRedist?

-At this point, I&#8217;m sure you&#8217;re saying to yourself &#8211; &#8220;Aaron, haven&#8217;t you just created [Chocolatey](https://chocolatey.org/)?&#8221;.
-In a way yes, this module does exactly what you can do with Chocolatey &#8211; install the [Visual C++ Redistributables](https://chocolatey.org/packages/vcredist140) directly to the local machine.
+At this point, I'm sure you're saying to yourself - &#8220;Aaron, haven't you just created [Chocolatey](https://chocolatey.org/)?&#8221;.
+In a way yes, this module does exactly what you can do with Chocolatey - install the [Visual C++ Redistributables](https://chocolatey.org/packages/vcredist140) directly to the local machine.
 Although you can download and install all of the supported (and unsupported) Redistributables, the primary aim of the module is to provide a fast way to download and import the&nbsp;Redistributables into the Microsoft Deployment Toolkit or System Center Configuration Manager for operating system deployments.

 # Module

-The VcRedist module is [published to the PowerShell Gallery](https://www.powershellgallery.com/packages/VcRedist/), which means that it&#8217;s simple to install the module and starting importing with a few lines of PowerShell.
-For example, here&#8217;s how you could install the module, download all of [the supported Redistributables](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) and import them into an MDT deployment share:
+The VcRedist module is [published to the PowerShell Gallery](https://www.powershellgallery.com/packages/VcRedist/), which means that it's simple to install the module and starting importing with a few lines of PowerShell.
+For example, here's how you could install the module, download all of [the supported Redistributables](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) and import them into an MDT deployment share:

 <pre class="prettyprint lang-powershell" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">Install-Module -Name VcRedist
 Import-Module VcRedist